ynqa/pandavro/README.md

 |------------|-------------------|
 | np.datetime64 or pd.core.dtypes.dtypes.DatetimeTZDtype | timestamp-micros |

+Note that the timestamp must not contain any timezone, i.e. it must be naive.

 If you don't want pandavro to infer this schema but instead define it yourself, pass it using the `schema` kwarg to `to_avro`.